Bloomington, Richfield, Edina, Eden Prairie in Hennepin County

 Project 1 will include elements 3, 4, and 7

 Project 3 will include elements 8 and 9

 Project 4 will include elements 1, 2, and 5

 The first construction project includes the elements that ranked the highest under the scoring criteria of the Implementation Plan.
 The first construction project includes elements 3, 4, and 7.

 Elements 3 and 4

-Elements 3 and 4 include the construction of a E-ZPass lane (formerly known as MnPASS) from Hwy 100 to I-35W in each direction.
+Elements 3 and 4 include the construction of an E-ZPass from Hwy 100 to I-35W in each direction.

 A new ramp at the I-35W and I-494 interchange will also be constructed as part of the first construction project.
 These improvements will begin to address traffic congestion on I-494 and I-35W.